blinry/blinry.org/content/articles/keeping-a-personal-wiki.md

 ## Conclusion

 If you never kept a personal wiki, I encourage you to try it!
 If you dare to use the \*boy suite, feedback is very welcome.
-Detailed documentation for the tools mentioned can be found on their GitHub pages.
+You can find detailed documentation for the tools mentioned on their GitHub pages.